 By this stage Tanzania had become our home and whenever time allowed we went on safari, camping in and around the national parks of Tanzania.
 Longer safaris led us to Kenya, Zambia, Malawi, Botswana, South Africa and Namibia.

 In 2008, we decided to try our hand at eco-tourism, constructing four stylish cottages on our Mbuyuni Farm.
 Creating a retreat from the hustle and bustle of life for our guests.
-We are enjoy this new business, the opportunity it has given us to show-off the beauty and tranquillity of our environment, as well as, being able to have met an incredible amount of very interesting people.
 Please feel free to visit our site; “Mbuyuni Farm Retreat” for more details and photographs.

-As time ticked on, the boys were also growing up, they soon left for various schooling, both catching the bug for environmental studies which they have now both successfully got degrees in.
-Julian is still in British Columbia, Canada, working in conservation and reforestation, while Janush has finally returned to Tanzania to help in the Mkomazi project and running the farm.
+Janush and Julian both studied environmental sciences, and Julian is now living in British Columbia, Canada, working in conservation and reforestation, while Janush has returned to Tanzania to help in the Mkomazi project and running the farm.

-In over 30 years, what initially started as our African adventure has become a home to our family and viable business.
+In over 30 years, what initially started as our African adventure has become a home to our family and a viable business.

-Special thanks go to Samantha Bowden for her help with editing this website.
+Special thanks go to Samantha Bowden and Savannah Miles for their help with editing this website.
 A Royal Geographic research study (Mkomazi: the Ecology, Biodiversity and Conservation of a Tanzanian Savanna 1993-1996) provided the primary source for the scientific information discussed.
 All images on this website were made by the Axmann family.